rpmhub/revision/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

-## Running the application with the frontend

-./mvnw exec:exec@npm-watch quarkus:dev

 ## Packaging and running the application

 The application can be packaged using: